rackerlabs/rackspace-how-to/content/rackspace-email/verify-email-delivery.md

 #### Incoming message delivery
 If you expected to receive a message that never arrived, try the following steps:
 - Log in at [apps.rackspace.com](apps.rackspace.com) to verify the message is not in the mailbox.
 If you see the message online, but not in your local mail client(Ex.
-Outlook) please reference [link to connectivity]
+Outlook) please reference [Cannot Connect to Email](/how-to/cannot-connect-to-email/) for help with troubleshooting mail client connections.
 -	Perform a search on your mailbox.
     - Using your mailbox’s search function will discover a message that could be hiding in a sub-folder.
 -	Does your mailbox have rules or filters applied?
     - Rules and filters can inadvertently move or even delete messages.
 -	Check your Spam/Junk/Trash folders.
     - Searching your inbox should uncover messages lurking in these folders.
 It is best practice to manually check them even if a search does not show the messages in these folders.
--	Check your recover deleted items folder	.
+-	Check your recover deleted items folder.

     - Log into [apps.rackspace.com](apps.rackspace.com) > Place your cursor over “Trash” for Rackspace Email users or “Deleted Items” for Exchange users > right-click and select “Recover Deleted Items” from the menu.
 A box will pop up displaying messages in your recover deleted items folder.
 Detailed instructions

 - Allow ample time to ensure there is not a message delay.
 -	Did the sender receive a bounce message?
 If so, reference [Common Email Bounces](/how-to/common-email-bounces/) for possible solutions.
 -	Was the message sent to an Alias, Contact, Group List, or Distribution List?
-If so these addresses will not forward any message flagged as spam.
+If so, these addresses will not forward any message flagged as spam.

     *Note: Adding the sending address to your Safelist will not correct this issue.
 There is no configuration that will allow spam to be forwarded.*